 Today’s teenagers are inundated with more information than ever with computers, cell phones and twenty four hour cable.
 School shootings, teen suicide, pregnancy and drug usage are not just on MTV and the nightly news; they are a regular part of your children’s middle and high school experience as well.
 These issues are so prevalent today, it is more important than ever that we, as parents of teens, help our children to navigate, deal with, and understand these issues.

-I often sit down with my two teenage girls and talk through these issues, but I was left wanting more.
+I often sat down with my two teenage girls and talked through these issues, but I was left wanting more.
 So I asked them to share their thoughts on what parents of teens can do to improve “the teen years” within households across the country.
-This guest post is brought to you by @imagine2create and @justshaniem, my fabulous fifteen and sixteen year old daughters.
+This guest post is brought to you by my fabulous daughters when they were fifteen and sixteen years old.

 1. Don’t use “don’t”

 This will just make them want to do even more!

 2. Let them do somethings on their own

 Don’t always tell them what to do or how to schedule their time, give them the chance to learn for themselves.